 Population, Climate, and Location

-Beijing, the cultural and political center of China for centuries, is known for its beautiful ancient temples, gardens, distinguished museums, and exhibitions centers.
-Beijing is also home to the Forbidden City and the Great Wall, making it a popular destination for tourists from all over the world.
+Beijing, the cultural and political center of China for centuries, known for its beautiful ancient temples, gardens, distinguished museums, and exhibition centers, has a population of about 21.5 million people.
+Beijing is home to the Forbidden City and the Great Wall, making it a popular destination for tourists from all over the world.
 Still, it has kept the atmosphere of an ancient capital where traditions and values play a major role.

-Shanghai is the most populated city in the world - there were more than 150,000 registered foreigners in 2009, not including tourists and visitors!
-In this city, you'll feel ab ‘international spirit’ immediately; many people even refer to Shanghai as the ‘Paris of the East.’
-Foreigners often claim to feel more comfortable in Shanghai than Beijing.
+Shanghai is the most populated city in the world with around 26.3 million people calling it home.
+In this city, you'll feel an international spirit immediately; many people even refer to Shanghai as the ‘Paris of the East.’
+Foreigners often claim to feel more comfortable in Shanghai than in Beijing.

 Surrounded by wide mountain ranges, Beijing has dry, frigid winters and hot summers.
-Shanghai, situated further south (beside the East China Sea), has a longer summer with more humidity.
-The winds and rain brought by the neighboring sea are essential for clearing the oft-polluted air: Shanghai will have more blue skies than Beijing.
+Shanghai, situated further south (next to the East China Sea), has a longer summer with more humidity.
+The winds and rain brought by the neighboring sea are essential for clearing the oft-polluted air: Shanghai will have bluer skies than Beijing.
 It should be noted that even though Beijing has colder temperatures in the winter, it does have a central heating system - so it actually feels warmer indoors there than in Shanghai.
 Be sure to bring extra blankets and warm coats when studying in either city!

 The best time to visit Beijing is September and October, when fall paints the leaves gold.
 In Shanghai, both spring and fall are great, as these seasons are typically mild and pleasant.
 Visiting either city during the summertime is not recommended because both tend to be crowded with tourists, and the stifling hot air can be exhausting.

 Both cities are well connected via train and plane to other cities around China.
 Shanghai's central location makes it a more convenient option for traveling overland, as Beijing is situated in the far north.
 Shanghai is a quick train away from Hangzhou, Suzhou, Nanjing, and other great cities, whereas Beijing's nearest ally is Tianjin.
-Luckily, the high-speed train connects both Beijing and Shanghai, so regardless of where you choose to study - be sure to take advantage of the 5 hour ride between to experience a bit of both!
+Luckily, the high-speed train connects both Beijing and Shanghai, so regardless of where you choose to study, be sure to take advantage of the 5-hour ride to experience a bit of both!

 Universities in China